imbo/behat-api-extension/README.md

 [![Latest Unstable Version](https://poser.pugx.org/imbo/behat-api-extension/v/unstable)](https://packagist.org/packages/imbo/behat-api-extension)
 [![License](https://poser.pugx.org/imbo/behat-api-extension/license)](https://packagist.org/packages/imbo/behat-api-extension)

-**This extension is a work in progress.
-The steps mentioned below will probably change along the way until a stable release has been made, so expect things to break without warning.**

 This Behat extension provides an easy way to test JSON-based API's in [Behat 3](http://behat.org).
 Inspired by [behat/web-api-extension](https://github.com/Behat/WebApiExtension/) and originally written to test the [Imbo API](http://imbo.io).

 ## Requirements